FabricLabs/sensemaker/DEVELOPERS.md

 # Developers
-...should read "A CypherPunk's Manifesto" by Timothy May.
+...should read "A Cypherpunk's Manifesto" by Timothy May.

 ## Quick Start
 See `scripts/` for a list of available tools.